DataDog/terraform-provider-datadog/docs/resources/application_key.md

 ### Optional

-- `scopes` (List of String) Authorization scopes for the Application Key.
+- `scopes` (Set of String) Authorization scopes for the Application Key.
+Application Keys configured with no scopes have full access.

 ### Read-Only